aichaos/scarecrow/docs/Configuration.md

 and fill in the information for your bots.
 You can simply copy/paste the sample file and then edit it.

-The file looks something like this, with comments:
+The file looks something like this (with comments):

 ```javascript
 {